-After Berlin, Hamburg’s my favourite city in Germany.
-I’ve now been there a handful of times and discover something new on each visit.
-So last June, when I was invited by Hamburg Marketing to spend a weekend in the city, I jumped at the opportunity to go back there again.
+After Berlin, Hamburg is my favorite city in Germany.
+I’ve now been there a handful of times and discovered something new on each visit.
+So when I was invited by Hamburg Marketing to spend a weekend in the city, I jumped at the opportunity to go back there again.

 Just what are the coolest things to do around the Hamburg Schanzeviertel?

 Tucked away in the heart of the Schanzenviertel is the Fritz im Pyjama Hotel.
 Close to public transit, this small 17-room boutique hotel is decked out with a modern and trendy design, with each room being decorated in a unique flair and style.
 All rooms come with free wifi, a flat-screen TV, and complimentary tea and coffee.
 You can even order a small breakfast of bread and jams to be delivered to your room each morning.
 Best of all, some of the rooms have a small balcony where you can view all the fun happenings on the Schanzenstraße.

 Minor downsides to staying here include the lack of air conditioning, the wifi signal being very weak in some places, and if you’re staying in a room facing the street, it’s quite noisy and hard to get a good night’s rest (they kindly supply ear plugs free of charge).

 Who should stay at this hotel?
 Those who are young (or are young at heart), love design, and like to party and be close to all of the action.

 Book Fritz im Pyjama Hotel now.

 2) EAT: Braugasthaus Altes Mädchen